Cihlova/qr-code-generator/README.md

-# qr-code-generator
+# QR Code Generator
-Generate your own QR code.
+Type an URL of your choice and generate a QR code image.
+#### Using Inquirer and QR-image npm packages